 That pretty much gets things going to give you a general idea of what this program does.
-To quit the program, choose Quit from the main menu, accessed by doing right-mouseclick in a program window (on the Mac, that is ctrl-mouseclick).
+To quit from the graphical version of the program, choose Quit from the main menu, accessed by doing right-mouseclick in a program window (on the Mac, that is ctrl-mouseclick).

-At this point, you should read the GFMCMC Guide to learn about controlling the simulation and managing the windows on the system.
+At this point, you should read the GFMCMC Guide to learn about controlling the simulation and managing the windows on the system for the graphical version.